 The pandemic has increased the surge for mobile apps in the market.
 Businesses worldwide are looking forward to a cost-effective and quick way to develop apps.
 Hence, they have started adopting cross-platform frameworks to achieve the results.

 Out of various frameworks, businesses and startups prefer using Flutter and React Native to develop mobile apps.
-The reason being, both frameworks are widely popular and allow you to build native-like apps effectively.
+The reason is, both frameworks are widely popular and allow you to build native-like apps effectively.

 Here, we will look at all of these things in detail:

-Flutter is a free and open-source UI toolkit released by Google in the year 2017.
+Flutter is a free and open-source UI toolkit released by Google in 2017.

 Google is constantly updating the framework, and its popularity is also increasing.
-It enables you to create applications for desktop, web, and mobile using a single codebase.
+Developers can build apps for multiple platforms (desktop, web, and mobile) using the same codebase.